hobson/hobson.github.io/_posts/2015-08-22-TFNW-BYO-Brain-Workshop.md

 `assert(M * N**2 < len(training_set) / 10.)`

 I'm serious... put this into your code.
-I wasted a lot of time training models for Kaggle that overfitted.
+I wasted a lot of time training models for Kaggle that was overfit.

 ---